CloverHackyColor/About-This-Hack/README.md

+The purpose of this fork is to make the opensource application to be compilable by non-Apple developer so to avoid signing.

 # About This Hack
 Discover your hardware on macOS with this simple, user-friendly hardware info app that retains the beloved design language of the classic 'About This Mac' interface, while gaining access to a wealth of additional features.
 Our app provides comprehensive information, including AMD Processor Support, display resolution, and much more.
 Whether you're on a Hackintosh or a real Mac, experience the best of all worlds with this intuitive and informative tool.<br>